 - a full-time student during period of study.
 This only applies during the summer vacation if the student is not in full-time paid work; or

 - who gets an allowance for youth training under specific provisions; or

 - in hospital for more than 52 weeks or in prison.

 No deduction will be made for the housing costs of non-dependants regardless of the circumstances of the non-dependants themselves where:

-- the person applying or her/his partner is blind or treated as blind for purposes of higher pensioner or disability premium; or
+- the person applying or her/his partner is certified as severely sight impaired or blind by a consultant ophthalmologist (or treated as such for a 28 week period where a person ceases to be so certified) for purposes of higher pensioner or disability premium; or

 - the person applying or her/his partner is getting DLA care component; or